Prospects for Neutrino Observation and Mass Measurement from Binary Neutron Star Mergers: Background mitigation

 where $m_\nu$ is the mass of the neutrino mass eigenstate under consideration and $E_\nu(z')=(1+z') E_\nu$, with $E_\nu$ being the neutrino energy at Earth.
 This formula reduces to $\Delta t \approx L \, m_\nu^2/(2 E_\nu^2)$ for galactic-scale distance $L$.

 Note that not all the neutrinos from the mergers will be emitted promptly; for instance, the time over which the majority of neutrinos are emitted in simulations performed in Ref.~\cite{Fujibayashi:2020dvr} is about $6~\textrm{s}$.
-To showcase the effect of the uncertainty in the emission time, we also consider the ``Hinf'' model from Ref.~\cite{Lippuner:2017bfm}, where the emission duration is approximately $0.6$ s, and the total time-integrated luminosity is comparable to the previous scenario~\cite{Lin:2019piz}.
-In our background mitigation analysis, we assume that all neutrinos are emitted at the very end of the emission interval, which adds $6~\textrm{s}$ ($0.6~\textrm{s}$) to the time delay in \cref{eq:timing}, and we denote this quantity as $\Delta t_{\text{tot}}(z)$.
+To showcase the effect of the uncertainty in the emission time, we also consider the ``Hinf'' model from Ref.~\cite{Lippuner:2017bfm}, where the emission duration is approximately $0.6$ s, and the total time-integrated luminosity is comparable to the previous scenario~\cite{Lin:2019piz}. { The average emission times in these scenarios are 2.7~s and 0.19~s, respectively.} In our background mitigation analysis, we assume that all neutrinos are emitted at the very end of the emission interval, which adds $6~\textrm{s}$ ($0.6~\textrm{s}$) to the time delay in \cref{eq:timing}, and we denote this quantity as $\Delta t_{\text{tot}}(z)$.
 The quantity $\Delta t_{\text{tot}}(z)$ is analogous to $x$ in our qualitative picture presented above (see also \cref{fig:schematic}), and maximizing it increases the likelihood of confusing background and signal events, making our analysis conservative.

 Regarding the time delay of the neutrino signal relative to the gravitational-wave signal, it is important to calibrate such timing measurements by precisely determining the coalescence time of the merging neutron stars.
 While LIGO has already demonstrated its capability to detect gravitational waves associated with binary neutron star inspirals \cite{LIGOScientific:2017vwq}, Cosmic Explorer and the Einstein Telescope will significantly improve the precision of binary neutron star coalescence time measurements, reducing the uncertainty to roughly $10~\textrm{ms}$ \cite{Pizzati:2021apa}.
 The typical neutrino time delay is much larger than this value, implying that, for practical purposes, the coalescence time can be considered precisely measured.\\